AlanLuu/lox-go/README.md

         - `list.pop([index])`, which removes and returns the element at the specified index from the list.
 If `index` is omitted, this method removes and returns the last element from the list
         - `list.reduce(callback, [initialValue])`, which applies a reducer callback function on every element in the list from left to right and returns a single value
         - `list.remove(element)`, which removes the first occurrence of `element` from the list.
 Returns `true` if the list contained `element` and `false` otherwise
+        - `list.removeAll(element1, element2, ..., elementN)`, which removes all occurrences of each element passed into this method from the list.
+Returns `true` if an element was removed and `false` otherwise
+        - `list.removeAllList(list2)`, which removes all occurrences of each element that are contained in the specified list argument from the list.
+If `list == list2`, removes all elements from the list.
+Returns `true` if an element was removed and `false` otherwise
         - `list.shuffle()`, which shuffles all elements in the list in place
         - `list.toSet()`, which attempts to return a new set with the elements from the list.
 If the list contains an element that cannot belong in a set, a runtime error is thrown
         - `list.with(index, element)`, which returns a new list that is a copy of the original list with the original element at the specified index replaced with the new element